AnishSarkar22/nbga-optimization/README.md

 ## Features

 - **NBGA implementation** for ligand-protein binding optimization.
-- **TSP Algorithm Comparison Tool**: Compare NBGA, SWAP_GATSP, OX_SIM, and MOC_SIM on classic TSPLIB datasets with interactive plots and tables.
+- **TSP Algorithm Comparison**: Compare NBGA, SWAP_GATSP, OX_SIM, and MOC_SIM on classic TSPLIB datasets with interactive plots and tables.
 - Ligand structure represented as a variable-length tree of functional groups.
 - Interaction energy calculated using a modified Lennard-Jones potential.
 - Streamlit integration for interactive parameter tuning and visualization.